navilan/navilan.in/content/en/writings/2026/2026-01-21-the-circle-of-life.md

 Would you call this ordinary?
 If this is ordinary, what is extraordinary?
-Devil may well be in the details,
-But what is Devil, if there is no God?
+Devil may well be in the details, but what is Devil, if there is no God?

 </section>
 </div>